|

 - EARLENE:

-Variant of English Earline, meaning "nobleman, prince,
+Variant spelling of English Earline, meaning "nobleman, prince,

 warrior."